pacocp/blog/_posts/2022-06-22-the-no-buy-year.md

 Lately I've been having a debate with myself.
 In a lot of cases, I feel that I am pretty intentional with the things that I have in my life.
 In areas like friendships, work or family, I just have what I need.
-However, and becuase I have taken up a few hobbies and I had a bigger budget, I have been buying more material stuff.
+However, and because I have taken up a few hobbies and I had a bigger budget, I have been buying more material stuff.
 I do not like this, and I would like to change that aspect of my life, or at least improve it.
 There are multiple books about minimalism, and I have read quite a few of them:
 - [Monk's Guide to a Clean House and Mind](https://www.goodreads.com/book/show/35656221-a-monk-s-guide-to-a-clean-house-and-mind)